How to get into the Wharton School of Business MBA Program?

 The MBA Career Management Team at Wharton provides the students with guidance and support for both their summer internship and their first post-MBA job.

-Take a look at the average starting salaries of Wharton graduates.
+Now that you have a fair idea of how to get into the Wharton MBA, take a look at the average starting salaries of Wharton School of Business graduates.

 Salary Median (p.a.)